jakemcc/jakemccrary.com/source/_posts/2016-04-22-speeding-up-my-blog.markdown

 As measured by Web Page Test, the first load of my main page took five seconds and it wasn't fully loaded for another second.
 This is ridiculous.
 My page is almost entirely static content and most of my assets are served from CloudFlare.
+It should be blazing fast.

 Next I looked at what was actually being loaded.
 Google's PageSpeed Insights identified that I had three render-blocking `script`